CiviMRF/documentation/README.md

 The CRMF project set out facilitate the setup of an interactive, individual *and* secure interaction with your constituents using CiviCRM.

-The project was started in May 2016 by Erik Hommels and Björn Endres.
+The project was started in May 2016 by Erik Hommel (erik.hommel/civicoop.org) and Björn Endres (endres/systopia.de).
+We're happy for any kind of support.

 ## Why "CiviMcRestFace"?